It is often said Navan is an ideal base for touring the historic Boyne Valley, and what better way to see it than by bike?

 By Ed Moynihan, Navan Cycling Initiative

-At present, the Boyne Greenway begins in Drogheda on the south banks of the River Boyne and continues alongside the river and the Boyne Canal all the way to the Battle of the Boyne Visitor Centre, located at Oldbridge.
-It is a wonderful amenity which has attracted a huge amount of visitors to Drogheda, the Battle of the Boyne and surrounding areas.
+At present, the Boyne Greenway begins in Drogheda on the south banks of the River Boyne and continues alongside the river and the Boyne Canal for 4km to the Battle of the Boyne Visitor Centre, located at Oldbridge.
+It is a wonderful amenity which has attracted a huge amount of visitors to Drogheda, the Battle of the Boyne and the surrounding areas.
+With the popularity of and need for greenways in Ireland at an all-time high, and the huge success stories of the likes of the Waterford Greenway and the Great Western Greenway, Navan Cycling Initiative firmly believe the Boyne Greenway has the potential to be the ‘jewel in the crown’ of Ireland’s greenway network.

 When we talk of the Boyne Greenway, we refer to the full extent of the original plans which first appeared in The National Cycle Network Scoping Study 2010 (and subsequently developed further in the 2013 Greater Dublin Area Cycle Network).
 In those plans, a greenway from Drogheda to Trim was identified as ‘Corridor 13’ of the National Cycle Network, and was officially called the ‘Drogheda, Navan, Trim Cycleway’.
-Plans to develop the Greenway in Navan go back even further, however, as does the history of the Navan Ramparts, with local TD Peadar Tóibín bringing a motion to Meath County Council to develop the project as far back as 2008, over 13 years ago.
+Plans to develop the Greenway in Navan go back even further, however, as does the history of the Navan Ramparts itself.
+Depending on who you ask, there has been talk of developing the trails along the Boyne for almost 40 years!
+Local TD Peadar Tóibín brought a motion to Meath County Council to develop the project as far back as 2008, over 13 years ago.

-As it stands now, the Boyne Greenway is largely associated with the existing facilities in Drogheda, stretching as far as the Battle of the Boyne for a total of 2.7 kilometres.
+As it stands now, the Boyne Greenway is largely associated with the existing facilities in Drogheda, stretching as far as the Battle of the Boyne for a total of 4km.
 Yet that is only ‘Phase I’.
 The question is, whatever happened to the rest?

-Beginning in Drogheda (or eventually Mornington, see above), the Boyne Greenway runs alongside the River Boyne for a 2.7km completed section as far as the Battle of the Boyne Visitor Centre, located at Oldbridge.
-After that, the plans (currently as Feasibility stage, see below for more) follow the flow of the Boyne Navigation alongside the beautiful Brú na Bóinne World Heritage Site.
+Beginning in Drogheda – or eventually Mornington, see above – the Boyne Greenway runs alongside the River Boyne for a 4km completed section as far as the Battle of the Boyne Visitor Centre, located at Oldbridge.
+After that, the plans (currently as Public Consultation Stage 1, see below for more) follow the flow of the Boyne Navigation alongside the beautiful Brú na Bóinne World Heritage Site.
 The river continues toward Slane, where the ramparts at Slane Bridge provide existing walking routes.
-Passing closely by Slane Castle, it continues toward Ardmulchan and the Broadboyne/Stackallen Bridge, which marks the start of the existing Boyne Ramparts Walk which runs for approximately seven kilometres to Andy Brennan Park in Navan.
+Passing closely by Slane Castle, there are potentially exciting plans to link the Greenway into and around the grounds of Slane Castle itself, which could make you feel like a rock star while cycling your bike.
+It then continues toward Ardmulchan and the Broadboyne/Stackallen Bridge, which marks the start of the existing Boyne Ramparts Walk, running for approximately seven kilometres to Andy Brennan Park in Navan.
 At present, it is possible to make a trip along the full length of the route from Drogheda to Navan, as there are sections which have some rough paths such as Slane and Newgrange, although it certainly wouldn’t be a comfortable one!

 Boyne Valley Greenway video.
 Credit Discover Boyne Valley